-The Land Trust has protected over 520 acres of local farmland with near-term efforts underway to conserve an additional 132.
+The Land Trust has protected over 670 acres of local farmland.
 Since 1950, Clallam County has lost over 70% of its farmland at an average of 1,110 acres per year.
 As we look toward the future, the Land Trust will continue to prioritize large, prime farm properties in an effort to protect around 7,000 acres of remaining farmland on the Sequim Dungeness Prairie and the agricultural corridor near Joyce.

 The Land Trust has protected dozens of properties across Clallam County with an eye toward conserving quality and contiguous fish habitat.
 To date, this has led to 1.7 miles of marine shoreline and 14 miles of stream and river habitat conservation.
 Key watersheds for past and future efforts include: Jimmycomelately Creek, Dungeness River, McDonald Creek, Siebert Creek, Ennis Creek, Valley Creek, Elwha River, Salt Creek, Lyre River, East and West Twin Rivers, Pysht River, Hoko River, Elk Creek, Sol Duc River, Bogachiel River and Big River.

 The North Olympic Peninsula’s forests provide massive ecological, economic and aesthetic benefits to our community.
 The Land Trust seeks to conserve lands where these three land values are mutually supportive.
-To date, the Land Trust has conserved over 1,800 acres of forest land with an additional 150 acres on the near horizon.
+To date, the Land Trust has conserved over 1,940 acres of forest land.
 We will continue to partner with community stakeholders as we hone our forest conservation strategy.